gasparian/SFND_3D_Object_Tracking/README.md

 <p align="center"> <img src="images/lidar_ttc.png" height="300" /> </p>

-But when we look at the distance to the precending vehicle (from the lidar measurements) and, especially, at it's time derivative (or difference approximation, to be precise) - it looks like the precending vehicle moves forward...
-But, I'd better say that it is some noise in distance measurements.
+But when we look at the distance to the precending vehicle (from the lidar measurements) and, especially, at it's time derivative (or difference approximation, to be precise) - it looks like the precending vehicle moves forward, so distance between ego and precending vehicles growing and derivative becomes positive.
+And I should say, that it likely can be caused by some noise in distance measurements.

 <p align="center"> <img src="images/lidar_x_min.png" height="300" />  <img src="images/lidar_x_min_dt.png" height="300" /> </p>